 The evidence thus far would suggest that the results of this approach have been mixed.
 Notwithstanding some limited measures of success, primarily in helping to shape a right-wing news agenda around themes of religious discrimination, there are few signs that conservative Christian groups are set for any kind of breakthrough.
 Significant defeats on issues such as abortion, medical science and same-sex marriage, as well as the repeated loss of legal challenges on issues of employment discrimination, all suggest that the political influence of such organisations remains small.
 Yet perhaps, in one sense, this is to look at matters down the wrong end of the telescope.
 To the extent that one of the core aims of conservative organisations is to maintain a sense of identity and group cohesion, then a narrative resting on notions of discrimination and decline might not be as ineffective as at first it might appear.
 As one senior figure explained: the objective was to show ‘ordinary Christian people’ that there was someone out there speaking on their behalf, and that, despite claims to the contrary, they were not ‘swivel-eyed loons’.

-This post was originally published on Democratic Audit.
+Note: this post was originally published on Democratic Audit.

 Steven Kettell is an Associate Professor in the Department of Politics and International Studies, at the University of Warwick.
 He is also a co-founder and executive editor of British Politics.